Joined: 14 Oct 2005 Posts: 4436 Location: Earth

-Video Performance in "Class 5" PUPs - Its a WARY thing Sub_title: Observations raises questions
+Video Performance in "Class 5" PUPs - Its a WARY thing Subject description: Observations raises questions

 Before beginning I want to be very clear on this thread's mission.